More than 1,000 Albertans in hospital with COVID-19 | CBC News

 There are 72,368 known active cases of COVID-19 in Alberta but that number is reflective of positive PCR tests, which are only offered to specific groups of Albertans — mainly those who are at risk for severe outcomes and those who live or work in high-risk settings.

-The government statistics on active cases do not include individuals who have tested positive with a rapid test — a group that now includes Alberta's health minister, Jason Copping.
+The government statistics on active cases do not include individuals who have tested positive with a rapid test — a group that now includes Health Minister Jason Copping.

 "After displaying mild symptoms last week, I have taken a rapid test and tested positive.
 I am now isolating at home," Copping tweeted on Monday afternoon.